-You may have a lot of questions about your parenting options (parenting, adoption, & abortion) and we're here to walk with you to provide the answers and support you may need.
+You may have many questions about your parenting options (parenting, adoption, & abortion), and we're here to walk with you to provide the answers and support you may need.
 You do not have to do this alone.

 What you can do

 Take a deep breath.
 Take your time.
 One of the best things you can do is pause and help her slow down.
 You both may be scared and unsure, so it is essential not to make any rushed decisions without being accurately informed about your pregnancy decision.
 A rushed decision can cause regret in the future.
 Make an appointment for a judgment-free, private, and no-pressure pregnancy options consultation and a medically verified pregnancy test.